Shakesdigital/marketing-suite/README.md

-We can go to# Shakes Digital Marketing Suite
+We can go to# Shakes Digital Marketing Suite 🚀

+## 🎉 Now with 100% FREE AI Support!

+No more expensive OpenAI bills!
+Use Groq, OpenRouter, or Hugging Face - all completely free!

 A comprehensive, AI-powered social media marketing assistant built with Next.js, CopilotKit, and Supabase.